carvel-dev/carvel/site/content/blog/ytt-validations-preview.md

 ```

 That one new annotation — `@schema/validation` — will:
-- validate the final data value against that rule (`provider:` set to one of the three values),
+- validate the final data value against that rule (`provider:` is set to one of the three values),
 - when exporting schema, translate the rule to OpenAPI v3 / JSON Schema validation.
 - automatically include documentation describing the rule.